Why You Need The"Stress Management Through Yoga"

 - Stay in the position for a minimum of 30 seconds, while breathing normally.
 The longer you stay, the more relaxed you will feel.

 Avoid this pose if you have a knee injury.

 Padmasana (Lotus Pose):

-Padmasana is commonly used during meditation and helps to increase the self-awareness levels.
-The pose helps you to calm down and provides soothing effects to our mind.
+Padmasana is commonly used during meditation and helps to increase self-awareness levels.
+The pose helps you to calm down and provides soothing effects to our minds.

 How to perform this pose-